SquawkingSeagull/Raspebrry-Pi-4-OS/part6-breakout/README.md

 Conclusion
 ----------

+If you have issues with the code just crashing after drawing the first block try changing the -O2 to -O1 in the compiler flags in the Makefile.

 I hope writing your first game was easier than you thought it might be - and on bare metal too.
 It's pretty simple, granted, but once you've built it and got it going on your RPi4, I bet you'll be just a little bit addicted.
 I know I am!

 _Well done, you've just written your first game!_